 - Develop and disseminate related University revenue generating policies and monitor for compliance.

-1.01 Establishing a New Revenue Generating Operation
+Establishing/Modifying a Revenue Generating Operation

-Any department intending to begin the generation of revenue must first receive approval from Student Account Services Associate Director of Cash Receipting Operations, regardless of the proposed tender types/funds.
-This request should be made by the business manager of the associated college or operation.
-Complete a “Request to Establish a New Revenue Generating Operation Form” and return it to Student Account Services.
-Do not begin the revenue generating operation until approval has been given and training has been completed.
+Any department intending to begin the generation of revenue must first receive approval from the Associate Director of Accounting and Merchant Services, regardless of the proposed tender types/funds.
+Complete a Request to Establish a New Revenue Generating Operation Form and return it to SAS.
+Any department wishing to modify an existing revenue generating operation must also receive approval.
+Changes may include:

 - An additional revenue source.

-- Change in method of customer contact (e.g., telephone, in-person, web, mail etc).
+- Change in method of customer contact (e.g., telephone, in-person, web, mail, etc.).

-- Change in tender types accepted (e.g., checks, credit cards, etc).
+- Change in tender types accepted (e.g., checks, credit cards, etc.).

-This request should be made by the business manager of the associated college or operation.
-Complete a “Request for Additions or Changes to An Existing Revenue Generating Operation” form and return it to Student Account Services.
-Once approval has been given and training has been completed, proposed changes to existing revenue generating operations may be implemented.
+These requests should be made by the business manager of the associated college or operation.
+Complete a Request for Additions or Changes to An Existing Revenue Generating Operation form and return it to SAS.
+Once PCI training for credit card operations (if applicable) has been completed and approval has been given, approved changes to existing revenue generating operations may be implemented.